ochako222/cypress-injections-example/README.md

 # cypress-extended

-Example of Cypress project which is use Playwright or Selenium libraries to extend base functionality
+Example of Cypress project which is used Playwright or Selenium libraries to extend the base functionality

 ## Prerequisites
  - `Git` - Download & Install Git.
 OSX and Linux machines typically have this already installed.